mikea/niko/README.md

 #### Characters

-Strings are sequences if characters: `"abc"`.
+Characters are 8-bit.
+Arrays of characters are called strings and are entered using quotes: `"abc"`.

 #### Integers